-Unconditional contributions that are restricted by the donor are reported as increases in net assets without donor restrictions if the restrictions expire (that is, when a stipulated time restriction ends or purpose restriction is accomplished) in the reporting period in which the revenue is recognized.
-All other unconditional donor-restricted contributions are reported as increases in restricted net assets, depending on the nature of the restrictions.
+Unconditional donor-restricted contributions are reported as increases in restricted net assets, depending on the nature of the restrictions.
 When a restriction expires, net assets with donor restriction are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.

-Functional allocation of expenses
+Functional Allocation of Expenses